eth-applied-research-group/blog/content/post/nye-proof-specs.md

 No deployments on New Year's Eve?
 A necessary sacrifice, sure.

 But the _why_ is rather hidden in plain sight.
-Throughout a specification, we bury its structural integrity —its _invariants_—in easy to miss normative prose.
+Throughout a specification, we bury its structural integrity—its _invariants_—in easy to miss normative prose.

 What if we didn't?

 ## First-class spec invariants

-Fortunately, Ethereum's specs are [executable](https://github.com/ethereum/execution-specs), which adds to their robustness.
+Fortunately, Ethereum's specs are executable (see: [consensus specs](https://github.com/ethereum/consensus-specs) & [execution specs](https://github.com/ethereum/execution-specs)), which adds to their robustness.
 But there are compelling advantages to having explicitly defined invariants as part of the specs.

 First, we get **standardized errors** for free.
 Currently, errors are a fragmented mess across clients.